john-mantas/neighborhood-map/README.md

 2. Unzip the downloaded file

 ## Installing

+**for the development**

-* On your command line navigate to the folder of the project
+On your command line navigate to the folder of the project
-* install the project dependencies with `npm install`
+1. install the project dependencies with `npm install`
-* start the development server with `npm start`
+2. start the development server with `npm start`
-* open a browser and type `localhost:3000`
+3. open a browser and type `localhost:3000`

+**for production build**

+On your command line run `npm run build`
+* Builds the app for production to the build folder
+* It correctly bundles React in production mode and optimizes the build for the best performance
+* The build is minified and the filenames include the hashes
+* It includes a service worker so that your app loads from local cache on future visits

 ## Built with
 * HTML5